Welcome to SJB Admissions!

 We hope that you visit our school and feel that you, too, belong here.
 Our students and their families feel that way every day.

-St. John the Baptist is a Catholic elementary school with 270 boys and girls.
-We have one class in each grade from pre-Kindergarten through 8th grade.
+St. John the Baptist is a Catholic elementary school with 257 boys and girls.
+We have one class in each grade from Pre-Kindergarten through 8th grade.

 While the school primarily serves parish families, it is open to all parents who want to send their children to a school with qualified teachers, high academic standards, and a supportive, faith-filled atmosphere.
-SJB does not discriminate on race, religion, or ancestry.
+SJB does not discriminate.
 Class size is limited.
 Here is our priority list:

 1. siblings of SJB students